marsbroshok/mlops-labs/lab-13-kfp-cicd/README.md

 ###  Authoring the CI/CD workflow that builds and deploys a KFP  pipeline

 In this exercise you walk-through authoring a **Cloud Build** CI/CD workflow that automatically builds and deploys a KFP pipeline.

+The CI/CD workflow automates the steps you walked through manually during `lab-12-kfp-pipeline`:
+1. Builds the trainer image
+1. Builds the base image for custom components
+1. Compiles the pipeline
+1. Uploads the pipeline to the KFP environment
+1. Pushes the trainer and base images to your project's **Container Registry**

-The **Cloud Build** configuration uses both standard and custom [Cloud Build builders](https://cloud.google.com/cloud-build/docs/cloud-builders).
+The **Cloud Build** workflow configuration uses both standard and custom [Cloud Build builders](https://cloud.google.com/cloud-build/docs/cloud-builders).
 The custom builder, which you build in the first part of the exercise, encapsulates **KFP CLI**.

 *The current version of the lab has been developed and tested with v1.36 of KFP.
 There is a number of issues with post 1.36 versions of KFP that prevent us from upgrading to the newer version of KFP.
 KFP v1.36 does not have support for pipeline versions.
 As an interim measure, the **Cloud Build**  workflow appends `$TAG_NAME` default substitution to the name of the pipeline to designate a pipeline version.*